Ulrichsweb (to verify Peer Reviewed or "Refereed" Status)

 Remember, putting multi-word searches in quotation marks, like "human resources" keeps the two words

 together for purposes of the search, often making for searches with fewer bad "hits."

-And, then you can focus to more narrow sub-topics: Japan AND "human resources" AND compensation
+And, then you can focus to more narrow sub-topics: Japan AND compensation

-Or use other terms to focus your topics: Japan AND "human resources" AND "employee unions"
+Or use other terms to focus your topics: Japan AND "employee unions"

-In this case, remember to use similar terms: Japan AND "human resources" AND "collective bargaining"
+In this case, remember to use similar terms: Japan AND "collective bargaining"